yghlc/lingcaohuang/_pages/hire_ad.md

 author_profile: true
 ---

+## Research Assistant for a Project on Remote Sensing of Permafrost

 The Institute of Space and Earth Information Science at The Chinese University of Hong Kong (CUHK) is hiring a research assistant (RA) to work on a GRF project titled: “Carbon release from abrupt thaw of frozen ground in the Arctic and its impacts on carbon neutrality”.
 (The abstract is attached).

 **Applicants should meet at least three of the following requirements:**